pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

 The library's domain layer has base classes for domain events and entities.
 These classes show how to write a domain model that uses the library's event sourcing infrastructure.
-They can also be used to conveniently develop an event-sourced application as a domain driven design.
+They can also be used to develop an event-sourced application as a domain driven design.

 Domain Events
 =============

 The purpose of a domain event is to be published when something happens, normally the results from the work of a command.

-The library's base class for domain events is called ``DomainEvent``.
-Domain events can be freely constructed from the ``DomainEvent`` class.
+The library has a base class for domain events called ``DomainEvent``.
+Domain events can be freely constructed from the ``DomainEvent`` class, it isn't an abstract base class.
 Event object attributes are set directly from the constructor keyword arguments.

 .. code:: python